Peeck History, Family Crest & Coats of Arms

 The surname Peeck was first found in Kent where the name descends from the baronial name Peche, Latinized De Peccato.
 One of the oldest recordings of the name is found in a stained glass window at Lullingstone in Kent.

-Important Dates for the Peeck family
+Early History of the Peeck family

 This web page shows only a small excerpt of our Peeck research.
 Another 111 words (8 lines of text) covering the years 1164, 1671, 1737, 1736, 1723, 1808 and 1794 are included under the topic Early Peeck History in all our PDF Extended History products and printed products wherever possible.